Stefanie Prast-Nielsen

 About me

-• I am an Associate Professor (Docent) in Medical Microbiology and Senior Research Specialist in Multiomics, Machine Learning and Data Integration at the Department for Clinical Neuroscience (CNS), Karolinska Institutet.
+I am Associate Professor (Docent) in Medical Microbiology and Senior Research Specialist in Multiomics, Machine Learning and Data Integration at the Department of Clinical Neuroscience, Karolinska Institutet.

 Research

-Through both national and international collaborations, I also explore the microbiota in MS, Alzheimer’s disease, post traumatic brain injury and during dietary interventions such as the ketogenic diet and modified Atkins diet.
+Through national and international collaborations, I also investigate the role of the microbiome in multiple sclerosis, Alzheimer’s disease and post-traumatic epilepsy, as well as during dietary interventions such as the ketogenic diet and modified Atkins diet.

 Funding